Skip to content

 Question 3.

-If \(D \ll n_i\), then the doping is not important and results of intrinsic are reproduced.
-Contrarily, if \(D \gg n_i\), it's mostly the doping that determines \(n_e\) and \(n_h\).
+If \(|D| \ll n_i\), then doping is not important and the intrinsic result is reproduced.
+Conversely, if \(|D| \gg n_i\), it is mostly the doping that determines \(n_e\) and \(n_h\).
 The thermal factor becomes unimportant.
-Check both cases with lecture notes approximated solutions by doing a Taylor expansion.
+You can check both limits by Taylor expanding the exact solution.

 Exercise 2: Donor ionization